FrankCCCCC/logic_design_lab/labs/lab8/readme.md

 ## Discussion

-In Lab 7-1, I spent lots of time to design the ``speaker_control`` module, which serialize the parallel data.
-It takes time to understand that the ``sck`` controls the pulse frequency and the ``lrck`` determines where the output signal ``audio_sdin`` goes to, left or right channel.
-In addition, I occurred the "multi-driven" error when I design the shift register in the parallel-to-serial module.
-Finally, I spilt the combinatorial logic and sequential logic to solve it.
+In Lab 8-3, I spend lots of time in detecting the click of a key.
+I've tried implement a one-pulse module ``keyboard`` for the ``key_down`` signal and it works.
+However, it sometimes occurred race condition error when the module ``keyboard`` works with other module.
+It's a weird exception, so I finally give up using ``keyboard`` module to make one-pulse signal.
+I also found that ``key_down[last_change] && key_valid && last_change == target_key`` is a great alternative way to detect the ``target_key``.
+As a result, I use this way to detect the click of the keyboard and handle state transition.

 ## Conclusion

-The lab 7 is easier than lab 6 and it's my first time to deal with I/O. Producing audio with FPGA is a interesting thing.
-We also learn how to serialize the audio data and control the audio signal.
+The lab 8 is much harder than lab 7 and it combines the keyboard controlling.
+It's a interesting that controlling the keyboard with FPGA.
+I also learn how to capture the keyboard signal and make it become one-pulse signal.

 ## Reference